justeattakeaway/pie/apps/pie-docs/src/foundations/typography/overview.md

 ---

 ## Paragraph spacing
-It represents the amount of white spacing between two paragraphs of your text.
-Keeping consistent paragraph spacing measures throughout your products will help the user understand the hierarchy of the information and will make your texts easier to read.
+This is the space between two successive paragraphs of text.
+Keeping consistent paragraph spacing throughout your products will help the user understand the hierarchy of the information and will be easier to read.
 We use three measures.

 ### Paragraph Spacing 1
-This is the most commonly-used paragraph spacing measure.
+This is the most common paragraph spacing measure.
 It uses **16px** between paragraphs.

 {% contentPageImage {
     src:"../../../assets/img/foundations/typography/paragraph-spacing-one.svg",